Posts filed under 'Diigoblog'

 Scheduled Maintenance Notice

-Our data center will finalize their electrical system upgrade this weekend: the planned maintenance window is Friday March 8th at 9:00PM to 12:00AM US Pacific Time (GMT: 5:00AM to 8:00AM GMT Sat March 9th).
+Our data center will update their electrical system upgrade this weekend: the planned maintenance window is Friday March 8th at 9:00PM to 12:00AM US Pacific Time (GMT: 5:00AM to 8:00AM GMT Sat March 9th).
 Please note this is the maintenance window.
 We expect the actual downtime to be approximately 15-30 minutes.

 PS: Follow us on Twitter for whispers, early news, reviews, and updates from Diigo!